 We wandered around to find somewhere to fit in for food, lots of places were full.
 We ended up eating near the Duomo at the little David.
 The food was nice but I don’t think amazing to recommend.
 We had two courses and a bottle of wine for 59 euros.

 On the walk back towards the hotel we found Menagerie which we had seen earlier.
 We called in for drinks, the atmosphere was great and the cocktails too.
 Four cocktails for 32Euros.
 I would highly recommend this place for a drink we loved it.

 My advice would be to book in advance where possible.

 Breakfast at the hotel before heading out to explore more of Florence in between downpours.
 Walking down through the city over Ponte Vecchio a Medieval arched river bridge with Roman origins, lined with jewellery & souvenir shops.
 As soon as we were over the rain was very heavy so we stopped for coffees in a cafe while it calmed.

 We enjoyed lovely pizzas at Regine Pizzeria.
 They were amazing and saw the pizzas from the outside.
-We decided to sample and it paid off and also fairly cheap for lunch.
+Deciding to sample and it paid off and also fairly cheap for lunch.

-We walked to central market in the rain and had glasses of wine 5Euros. before heading back to the hotel.
-We love a market in Europe and we have now finished many.
+We then walked to central market in the rain and had glasses of wine 5Euros. before heading back to the hotel.
+There is nothing a love more thank a market in Europe and we have now visited many (hopefully I will do a post on this soon).
 There are lots of places to buy pasta, pizza and much more including sweets, drinks.